 Good to Know

-Katherine’s Landing District Park Playground is suitable for children of all ages.
+Katherine’s Landing District Park is suitable for children of all ages.

-Corner Triton Boulevard & McGann Drive, North Rothbury.
-The closest parking is on-street on Triton Boulevard or McGann Drive, with three disabled parking spaces located on McGann Drive.
+Yes.
+The closest parking is on-street along Triton Boulevard and McGann Drive.
+There are also three dedicated disabled parking spaces located on McGann Drive.

 Yes.
-Public toilets are available, including disabled access toilets and baby change table.
+Public toilets are available on-site, including accessible facilities and a baby change table.

 Yes.
 Drinking water fountains are available within the park.